iGaming14 min readMay 2026By · Banking Lead

 5. Collusion with a cardholder to commit fraud (including knowingly accepting stolen card payments)

 The chargeback criterion is the most common route for iGaming operators.
 Note the two-part requirement: ratio breach plus acquirer termination.
-An acquirer who keeps you on through a remediation programme does not trigger MATCH.
+An acquirer who keeps you on through a chargeback remediation programme — even at 1.5% — does not trigger MATCH.
 The listing is a consequence of the termination, not the ratio breach alone.

 Duration.
 Five years from date of placement.
-No Visa or Mastercard acquiring bank in the world will board you as a new merchant during this period.
-A MATCH placement from a Maltese acquirer is visible to a UK acquirer, a Cayman acquirer, and a Georgian acquirer alike.
+There is no appeal process to the card networks.
+During this period, no Visa or Mastercard acquiring bank in the world will board you as a new merchant.
+The listing is not jurisdiction-specific — a MATCH placement from a Maltese acquirer is visible to a UK acquirer, a Cayman acquirer, and a Georgian acquirer alike.

 What remains available while MATCH-listed.
-Alternative payment rails are not blocked: bank transfers (SEPA, Faster Payments, SWIFT), crypto payment gateways, EMI accounts on non-card rails, and open banking payment initiation.
+Alternative payment rails are not blocked by MATCH: bank transfer processing (SEPA, Faster Payments, SWIFT), crypto payment gateways, certain EMI accounts operating on non-card rails, and open banking payment initiation.
 Card acceptance is blocked entirely.

 Early removal.
 Technically possible but extremely rare.
-The original acquiring bank must submit a removal request to Mastercard with documented evidence that the listing was made in error.
-Banks have no commercial incentive to do this.
-Do not plan business continuity around early MATCH removal.
+The original acquiring bank — the one that placed you on the list — must submit a removal request to Mastercard with documented evidence that the listing was made in error.
+Banks have no commercial incentive to do this and rarely comply.
+Do not plan your business continuity around early MATCH removal.

 Reason Code Breakdown: What iGaming Chargebacks Actually Are

 Understanding the reason code distribution tells you where to direct prevention resources.
-Below are the most common codes in iGaming with frequency, representment win rate, and primary cause.
+The codes below use the Visa 10.x/13.x framework alongside the Mastercard equivalents.

-An operator with good evidence — login records, IP logs, device fingerprints, gameplay history, timestamped terms acceptance — can win 30–60% of friendly fraud (10.4) disputes through representment.
+What the win rates mean for your operation.
+An operator with good evidence — login records, IP logs, device fingerprints, gameplay history, timestamped terms acceptance — can win 30–60% of friendly fraud (10.4/4853) disputes through representment.
 Without systematic evidence capture, that win rate drops below 15%.
+On "services not rendered" (13.1), the win rate is higher because the evidentiary standard is easier to meet: show the player accessed the account, used the service, and received the value they paid for.

 Chargeback Prevention: The Operational Playbook

 1. Descriptor matching.
-Your statement descriptor must match the brand name the player signed up with — not your PSP's trading name, not your holding company.
-Visa's Consumer Clarity programme allows soft descriptors; use it.
-Include your brand name and a customer service contact number.
+Your statement descriptor must match the brand name the player signed up with.
+Not your PSP's trading name, not your holding company, not a payment processor sub-entity.
+Visa's Consumer Clarity programme (also called Visa Merchant Purchase Inquiry) allows soft descriptors — use it.
+The soft descriptor should include your brand name and a customer service contact number.
 This single measure typically reduces billing dispute chargebacks (13.1, 13.6) by 20–30% within 90 days.

 2. 3D Secure 2 (3DS2) mandate.
 3DS2 shifts liability for authenticated transactions to the issuing bank.
 For EEA cardholders, 3DS2 is mandatory under PSD2's Strong Customer Authentication requirements.
-For non-EEA cardholders, it is optional but highly recommended.
-Properly implemented, 3DS2 reduces friendly fraud chargebacks by 40–60%.
-A 3DS implementation with an abandonment rate above 10% creates as many problems as it solves — invest in a provider with proven conversion rates in your target markets.
+For non-EEA cardholders — the majority of many iGaming operators' player bases — 3DS2 is optional but highly recommended.
+Properly implemented, 3DS2 reduces friendly fraud chargebacks (10.4) by 40–60%.
+The key qualifier is "properly implemented" — a 3DS implementation with an abandonment rate above 10% creates as many problems as it solves.
+Invest in a 3DS provider with proven conversion rates in your target markets.

 3. Withdrawal communication.
-The majority of 'services not rendered' chargebacks occur when withdrawals take more than 3 business days without communication.
-Implement automated email and SMS at each stage: requested, under review, processing, dispatched, completed.
-Operators who have implemented this report 70% reductions in 13.1 chargebacks on withdrawal-related disputes.
+The majority of "services not rendered" chargebacks occur when withdrawals take more than 3 business days without any communication.
+Implement automated email and SMS notifications at each withdrawal stage: requested, under review, processing, dispatched, completed.
+Operators who have implemented this have reported 70% reductions in 13.1 chargebacks on withdrawal-related disputes.
+This is one of the highest-ROI interventions available.

 5. Velocity controls.
 Cap single-session deposits at a player-defined or operator-defined limit.
-Require step-up authentication for transactions above £500 or equivalent.
-High-velocity depositing preceding a chargeback is a consistent, identifiable pattern.
-Most PSP fraud tools can implement this with configuration changes rather than development work.
+Require step-up authentication (not just 3DS, but a full re-login or second-factor prompt) for transactions above £500 or equivalent.
+High-velocity depositing in a short window preceding a chargeback is a consistent pattern — identifiable in real time with a basic velocity rule engine.
+Most fraud tools built into PSPs can implement this with configuration changes rather than development work.

 6. Rapid refund policy.
-For genuine disputes — unauthorised access, billing errors, duplicate charges — issue a refund within 24 hours.
+For genuine player disputes — unauthorised access, billing errors, duplicate charges — issue a refund within 24 hours of the dispute being raised.
 A refund costs you the transaction amount plus any PSP fee.
 A chargeback costs you the transaction amount, a £15–£65 chargeback fee, and a count against your ratio.
-The refund is always cheaper.
+For disputes that are clearly legitimate, the refund is always cheaper.
+Assign a dedicated player finance team member to monitor incoming disputes and act within SLA.

 7. Chargeback alert services.
-Ethoca (Mastercard) and Verifi (Visa) notify merchants of incoming disputes before they become chargebacks, giving a 24–72 hour window to issue a refund first.
+Ethoca (operated by Mastercard) and Verifi (operated by Visa) provide real-time notifications of incoming chargeback disputes — typically with a 24–72 hour window before the chargeback is formally filed.
+During that window, you can issue a refund and prevent the chargeback from being recorded against your ratio.
 Subscription cost: £0.30–£0.80 per alert.
+Each prevented chargeback saves the fee (£15–£65) and, more importantly, protects your ratio.
 At any volume above 50 chargebacks per month, the alert services are cost-positive.
+At 200+ per month, they are essential.

 8. KYC-to-card binding at registration.
-Requiring that the card used for deposits matches the name and identity on file — confirmed via KYC document verification — blocks the majority of stolen-card friendly fraud at onboarding.
+Requiring that the card used for deposits matches the name and identity on file — confirmed via KYC document verification — blocks the majority of stolen-card friendly fraud at the point of onboarding.
+An operator who processes cards for verified identities that match the cardholder name has a substantially lower Visa 10.4 dispute rate than one who does not.
+This is a compliance measure (RG-aligned responsible gambling and AML requirements often mandate it anyway) that has a direct commercial benefit on chargeback rates.

 Chargeback Representment: How to Fight Back

 Representment is the formal process of challenging a chargeback.
-You have between 10 and 45 days from chargeback notification to respond, depending on the scheme and reason code.
+You are submitting evidence to the card network and requesting reversal.
+Time limits are strict: you typically have between 10 and 45 days from chargeback notification to respond, depending on the scheme and reason code.
 Missing the window means an automatic loss.

-The evidence package for a winning representment in iGaming:
+The evidence package for a winning representment in iGaming should include:

-• Player authentication proof: 2FA logs, login timestamps, device fingerprint at time of transaction
+• Player authentication proof: two-factor authentication logs, login timestamps, device fingerprint at time of transaction

-• Transaction log: IP address, geolocation data, device ID, transaction amount, timestamp — in a format a bank dispute analyst can read without prior knowledge of your platform
+• Transaction log: IP address, geolocation data, device ID, transaction amount, timestamp — all in a format that a bank dispute analyst can read without prior knowledge of your platform

-• T&Cs acceptance: timestamped confirmation that the player accepted your terms at registration, with a checkbox confirmation and specific version reference
+• Terms and conditions acceptance: timestamped confirmation that the player accepted your T&Cs at registration, ideally with a checkbox confirmation and specific version reference

-• Gameplay history: transaction-level log showing platform activity between deposit and dispute date — directly refutes a 'service not received' claim
+• Gameplay history: a transaction-level log showing that the player was active on the platform between deposit and the date of dispute — this directly refutes a "service not received" claim

-• Communication history: support tickets, chat logs, or emails between your team and the player
+• Communication history: any support tickets, chat logs, or emails between your team and the player — particularly relevant if the dispute followed a withdrawal delay or account action

-For operators without in-house expertise, Chargebacks911, Kount, Riskified, and Verifi all offer representment management.
-Typical fees: 20–30% of recovered funds, or £50–£120 per case at volume.
-For operators processing above £500,000 per month, in-house representment combined with alert service subscriptions is more cost-effective than percentage-of-recovery outsourcing.
+Managed services.
+For operators without in-house expertise, Chargebacks911, Kount, Riskified, and Verifi all offer representment management services.
+Typical fee structures range from 20–30% of recovered funds to £50–£120 per case at volume.
+For operators processing above £500,000 per month, the economics generally favour building an in-house representment function combined with Ethoca and Verifi alert subscriptions, rather than outsourcing at a percentage of recovery.

 The re-dispute trap.
-If you win a representment and the issuer files again (pre-arbitration), you face a second round that is more expensive and harder to win.
-Visa's arbitration fee is currently $500; Mastercard's is $250 — payable regardless of outcome if you lose.
-Only pursue arbitration on high-value transactions where your evidence is strong.
+If you win a representment and the issuer files again (a "pre-arbitration" or "arbitration chargeback"), you are in a second round that is more expensive and harder to win.
+Card networks charge arbitration fees (Visa's fee is currently $500; Mastercard's is $250) that are payable regardless of outcome if you lose.
+Only pursue second-round arbitration on high-value transactions where your evidence is strong and the transaction amount justifies the fee risk.

 Rolling Reserves and Their Relationship to Chargebacks